PTSD: National Center for PTSD

-Disasters can cause a wide range of reactions in survivors.
-Research has shown that right after a disaster, certain kinds of help can make things easier for you.
+Disasters and mass violence may cause a wide range of reactions over time.
+As a result, the types of support an individual or family needs change over time.
 Most of those who are affected by disaster will recover on their own given some time and help.
-Yet if a survivor is still having trouble weeks after the disaster, he or she may need further assistance.
+Yet if someone is still having trouble weeks after the disaster, he or she may need further assistance.

-After a disaster, you are likely to do better if you feel - or are helped to feel - safe, connected to others, and serene or calm.
-Those who are hopeful and confident that they can cope with the results of a disaster also tend to do better.
+The majority of disaster-affected individuals are likely to do better if they feel - or are helped to feel - safe, empowered to handle the post-disaster context, connected to others, and calmer.
+Those who are optimistic or hopeful also tend to do better.

 A key to recovery from disasters is feeling that you have the resources with which to rebuild your life.
-The most basic resources include food, safety, and shelter.
+The most basic resources include information, food, safety, medical support, and shelter.
 Other important resources are family, community, school, and friends.
-In fact, having resources is so important that many programs for disaster recovery focus on providing practical help and building people's resources.
+In fact, having resources is so important that many programs for disaster recovery focus primarily on providing practical help and building people's resources.

-Survivors in distress may benefit from psychological first aid.
-The Psychological First Aid Field Operations Guide (PFA) teaches disaster responders and others how to help those recovering from disaster.
-The guide is based on the most important needs of survivors, such as safety, comfort, calming, and practical help.
-The guide also includes handouts (PDF) to help survivors, with information on:
+Those distressed after disaster may benefit from Psychological First Aid.
+(See "Sources" section below for PFA development information.)
+The core actions of PFA should be based on the most important needs and priorities of those affected by disasters, such as safety, comfort, calming, and practical help.
+The guide also includes handouts (PDF) with information on:

 Resilience means being able to recover or bounce back after a disaster.
-One way to build resilience is education.
-Community members need to understand how disasters affect people.
-They need to know how to cope and use others for support, and how to get further help if needed.
+One way to build resilience is through educating yourself about how disasters affect people, how to cope effectively, how to give and receive social support, and how to get further help if needed.

 Efforts to reach out and inform the community are sometimes provided by recovery workers, through the media, or on the Internet.
 Education may focus on:

-Skills in Psychological Recovery (SPR)* is another model that can often be helpful.
-SPR works to teach all kinds of people skills that will help them be more resilient.
-SPR is given by trained and supervised crisis counselors.
-They work with you to help you develop skills, including:
+Skills in Psychological Recovery (SPR) is another model that can often be helpful.
+(See "Sources" section below for SPR development information.)
+The SPR model aims to develop and reinforce those skills that will help affected individuals be more resilient.
+SPR is usually offered by trained and supervised crisis counselors.
+Their aim is to provide a safe and comforting relationship within which to help you develop skills that have been found to be related to better recovery following disasters, including:

-Recovery programs after disaster span a wide range.
-The goals of these programs are to help both survivors and the community to recover.
-No matter where you are on the spectrum of disaster reactions, there should be a program to help you.
+There are a number of different recovery programs after disaster.
+The goals of these programs are to help those affected and the community to recover.
+No matter how you are reacting to the disaster, there should be a program to help you.
 With support, you can build your resources, resilience, skills, and mental health.

-*Based in part on Psychological First Aid: Field Operations Guide, developed by the National Child Traumatic Stress Network and the National Center for PTSD.
-The Skills in Psychological Recovery (SPR) model was also developed by the National Child Traumatic Stress Network and the National Center for PTSD, as well as some outside consultants.
-It was implemented after Hurricanes Katrina and Gustav in the Gulf region.
+The Psychological First Aid: Field Operations Guide was developed by the National Child Traumatic Stress Network and the National Center for PTSD.
+The Skills in Psychological Recovery (SPR) model based in part upon PFA, and was also developed by the National Child Traumatic Stress Network and the National Center for PTSD, as well as some outside consultants.
+It was implemented after Hurricanes Katrina and Gustav in the Gulf Coast region.